LSEG-API-Samples/Article.WebSocket.Azure.ContainerRegistry/README.md

 That is all for the repository preparation.

-## Push your local application image to your Azure Container Registry Repository
+## Push your local application image to Azure Container Registry Repository

-์Now it is time to push an application image to the newly created **devrelmrn.azurecr.io** container registry.
+Now it is time to push an application image to the newly created **devrelmrn.azurecr.io** container registry.
 You need the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/) tool in this step.

 The first step is log in to your Azure account via the CLI tool.
 I am demonstrating with my Ubuntu 20.04 WSL.